ConorVanek/TX-Liquor-Store-Map/README.md

 -Double-Click on a spot to place a pin.
 Click 'Ok' on the following prompt to open that spot in google.
 -Population density is color-coded. from least to most populated: (light green -> green -> dark green -> light purple -> dark purple -> pink -> red)

-Special thanks to: Leaflet API, US Census API, Texas A&M Geocoding Services, Jupyter Notebook, TABC Inquiry, and all the countless online contributors and discussions in the open-source community which made this possible.
+Special thanks to: Leaflet API, US Census API, Texas A&M Geocoding Services, Jupyter Notebook, TABC Inquiry
-I hope you find it useful.
--Conor

 ========================================================================================================================================